VSablin/assignment_week4/README.md

 It finds those names in features.txt (see data section) with the word "mean" or "std" (standard deviation).
 I chose "mean" instead of "mean()".
 As explained in features_info.txt, those variable with "mean" without the parenthesis are also average values.

-It selects the columns of the merged data with "mean" or "std" in their names.
+It selects the columns of the merged data with "mean"/"Mean" or "std" in their names.
 This corresponds to the second step.

 It replaces the activity labels from y_train.txt and y_test.txt by the activity names stored in activity_labels.txt (see data section).
 This corresponds to the third step.